The Truth (novel): Plot

 An anonymous tipster named "Deep Bone" helps William find Wuffles and "translate" his testimony, giving William the last pieces of the puzzle.
 Sacharissa accidentally discovers the New Firm's hideout in the de Worde family townhouse and is captured.
 The New Firm head back to the Times offices hoping to exchange her for Wuffles and silence all witnesses.
 In the ensuing struggle the Times offices catch fire.
 William and the others escape while Pin and Tulip hide in the cellar.
 Pin, driven insane due to the dark-light visions of the New Firm's deceased victims, kills Tulip to steal his potato (which he believed would allow him to reincarnate after death) and uses him as a raft against molten lead.
 Escaping from the cellars, he attacks William but is impaled on William's memo spike.
 William retrieves the jewels and the dis-organiser, and discovers Wuffles's bitemark on Tulip's leg.
-Blackmailing the Inquirer 's staff, the crew borrow one of their presses to get the exposé printed.
+Blackmailing the Inquirers staff, the crew borrow one of their presses to get the exposé printed.

-The story clears Lord Vetinari's name before the Guild-controlled Patrician can seize power but the populous of Ankh-Morpork seem ambivalent to the news.
+The story clears Lord Vetinari's name before the Guild-controlled Patrician can seize power but the populace of Ankh-Morpork seem ambivalent to the news.
 From the recordings on the dis-organiser, William discovers that his father Lord de Worde, an ardent speciesist opposed to Vetinari's tolerance of non-human residents in the city, is the mastermind behind the Committee.
 He decides to confront him.
 A tense argument, blackmail with the threat of exposure, a fortune in jewels, and threats from Otto fail to intimidate Lord de Worde into returning to his self-imposed exile as William demands.
 However, after learning that his machinations nearly killed his own son, Lord de Worde admits defeat and walks away.
 William manages to blackmail Slant into providing his services pro bono to get him released from Watch custody and to resolve his dispute with the Engravers' Guild.

 William is ambivalent about the new role of the free press but resolves that someone must tell the public the truth about what goes on in the city, even if the public is disinterested.
 The Times comes to be recognized, if not exactly welcomed, by the powers that be in the city, and William and Sacharissa make plans to expand even further.
 It is revealed that the regretful Tulip and the relieved Pin have been reincarnated as a woodworm and a potato, respectively.